idank/holykeebs-docs/faq/index.md

 ## Low Profile vs. Choc

-The difference between these two is the key spacing.
+The difference between these two is the key spacing, i.e. how close the keys are to each other:

-Low profile uses a grid of 19x19mm squares and is also called MX spacing as that's what keyboards with MX style switches commonly use.
+1. MX keyboards use a grid of 19x19mm squares.
+Some keyboards with choc switches also use this, which results in small gaps between keys.

-Choc spacing is more compact and uses 18x17mm squares, and produces a more compact keyboard with minimal key spacing.
-It is specifically designed for Kailh's choc switches (hence the name) as they have a smaller footprint and allow this.
+1. Choc spacing uses 18x17mm squares, and produces a more tight arrangement with minimal key spacing.
+It is specifically designed for Kailh's choc switches (hence the name).

+For choc keyboards, we differentiate these two styles of spacing by calling the former Low Profile and the latter Choc.

 ## New Keyboards